Jack L. Tilley: Post-military career

-Tilley retired from the army in January 2004 and served as the Chief Executive of JTilley, Inc., a services company based in Tampa, Florida, that specializes in placing military leaders into corporate America.
+After Tilley retired, he served as the Chief Executive of JTilley, Inc., a services company based in Tampa, Florida, that specializes in placing military leaders into corporate America.

 Philanthropy

 Tilley is the co-founder, Chairman, and CEO of the non-profit American Freedom Foundation.
 This organization creates awareness and building support of their service, sacrifice and needs through partnerships with military-focused organizations.
 The organization also sponsors military career fairs and hiring events regularly in major military areas around the country.
 These events are usually in conjunction with high-profile concerts or entertainment.
 Special emphasis is always given to the men and women who were wounded in action.

 As an author

 Tilley is the author of the book Soldier for Life: Lessons from the 12th Sergeant Major of the Army Jack L. Tilley.